 These methods specify the quality characteristics of reconstructed images for a specific CT scanner and acquisition protocol.
-Image quality is assessed with a collection of five metrics:
+Image quality is assessed with a collection of six metrics:

 Resolution is assessed in terms of the estimated response of the imaging system to a point source (aka point spread function or PSF).
 The PSF, in turn, is characterized as a Gaussian with a standard deviation of sigma expressed in mm.
 The PSF is measured both in-plane and along the Z dimension.
 Note: decreasing values indicate improving resolution.

+Resolution Aspect Ratio is assessed by taking the ratio of the PSF sigma along the Z dimension and dividing by the PSF sigma along the X dimension.

 HU Bias is assessed in terms of the HU difference of the mean value from the expected value for a material with uniform density.